 This minor is a good choice for students who wish to pursue future graduate education in educational psychology, social work, counseling, college student personnel, youth development, teaching, or other related fields.

-This 18-credit minor will allow you to apply psychological theory (systems-ecological, developmental, behavioral, cognitive-behavioral) to interpersonal, social, cultural, institutional, or economic contexts.
-You will be required to complete at least one of the following courses for 3 credits:
+This 15-credit minor will allow you to apply psychological theory (systems-ecological, developmental, behavioral, cognitive-behavioral) to interpersonal, social, cultural, institutional, or economic contexts.
+The core curriculum includes a 3-credit integrated practicum that combines research and practice in applied psychology.

 For more course information, see core and elective courses.